MOOZY: A Patient-First Foundation Model for Computational Pathology: Encoder Parameter Comparison

 \section{Encoder Parameter Comparison}

 \Cref{tab:encoder_parameter_comparison} reports the parameter counts for all compared slide encoders, split into slide-encoder parameters, patch-encoder parameters, and total parameters.
-This breakdown makes the capacity allocation explicit: most baselines place the majority of parameters in the patch encoder, while MOOZY uses a comparatively lightweight patch encoder and a compact patient-level slide stack.
+This breakdown makes the capacity allocation explicit: most baselines place the majority of parameters in the patch encoder, while MOOZY uses a comparatively lightweight patch encoder and a compact case-level slide stack.
 In absolute model size, MOOZY (85.77M total) is substantially smaller than GigaPath (1.22B), PRISM (742.06M), Madeleine (400.23M), and TITAN (354.65M).
-CHIEF has fewer total parameters, but as shown in \Cref{tab:encoder_comparison}, MOOZY provides stronger performance across the held-out tasks.
+CHIEF has fewer total parameters, while MOOZY provides stronger macro weighted F1, weighted ROC-AUC, and balanced accuracy.